SliceGPT: Compress Large Language Models by Deleting Rows and Columns: Experimental Validation

 \subsection{Results}

 \paragraph{Generation Task} We begin by showcasing our findings using the WikiText-2 dataset.
-In this context, we evaluate the performance of both the OPT and \llama model families across different sizes when applied to this dataset.
-Table \ref{tab:wikitext2} shows the perplexity obtained by varying slicing levels.
+In this context, we evaluate the performance of both the OPT and \llama model families across different sizes when using this dataset for slicing.
+Table \ref{tab:wikitext2} shows the perplexity obtained by various slicing levels.
 SliceGPT exhibits superior performance when applied to OPT models compared to \llama models which matches our intuition from the spectrum analysis of those models (see Appendix \ref{appx:spectrum} for our discussion).
 The performance of SliceGPT improves as the model size increases.
 Comparing SliceGPT with SparseGPT, we see that that SparseGPT 2:4 performs worse than SliceGPT with $25\%$ slicing in all \llama models.
 For OPT, we see that $30\%$ sliced models beat 2:4 sparsity for all model sizes except 2.7B.

 \tabcolsep{5pt}

 \tabcolsep{5pt}

 \paragraph{Zero-shot Tasks} We assess SliceGPT across five well-known zero-shot tasks: PIQA \citep{bisk2020piqa}; WinoGrande \citep{sakaguchi2021winogrande}; HellaSwag \citep{zellers2019hellaswag}; ARC-e and ARC-c~\citep{Clark2018ThinkYH}.
 Following similar work \citep{frantar2023sparsegpt, dettmers2022llm, frantar2022gptq, dettmers2023spqr}, we use the LM Evaluation Harness \citep{gao2021framework} with default parameters in our evaluations.